qdevelopergithub/LAMP/docs/Parameters.md

 ### storageAccountType

 Storage Account type.
-This storage account is only for the Moodle ObjectFS plugin and/or the (currently disabled) Azure Files file share option
+This storage account is only for the Lamp ObjectFS plugin and/or the (currently disabled) Azure Files file share option

 Type: string